 Youth Action YouthBuild East Harlem is dedicated to building a community of young people and adults committed to taking responsibility for their own lives and for improving the larger community.
 Learn about the four Youth Action YouthBuild programs and apply now!

-Apply through NYC Service
+Apply Through the NYC Service Year Support Center

 Let us help you find the right NYC Service Year program for you by filling out this brief interest form!
 NYC Service Year staff will review your responses and then connect you with programs that match your interests and experience.